25 Nov Where Can I Travel?

 Travelers will need to provide a negative Covid-19 test taken within 72 hours of flight to board.
 Travelers will be required to have travel insurance to enter the country.
 Travelers will also need to provide a medical certificate (information to be provided at a later time).
 Additional Information: Air Tahiti Nui

-Travelers are required to download the Belize Health App (to be available in August) and complete the health questionnaire.
-A COVID-19 test must be administered within 72 hours of departure and proof of those results uploaded to the app along with a paper copy brought with traveler.
+Travelers are required to download the Belize Health App and complete the health questionnaire.
+A COVID-19 test must be administered within 96 hours of departure and proof of those results uploaded to the app along with a paper copy brought with traveler.
 Traveler must book their accommodations at a property approved by the government for their health and safety protocols.
 Additional Information: Belize Tourism Board

 Travelers are required to complete the online Immigration and Customs Form which will be available 72 hours prior to arrival in Barbados.
-It is STRONGLY recommended that a COVID-19 test be administered within 72 hours of departure and proof of those results uploaded to the online Immigration Form along with a paper copy brought with traveler.
+Take a COVID-19 test administered within 72 hours of departure and proof of those results uploaded to the online Immigration Form along with a paper copy brought with traveler.
+Travelers from high-risk countries will also need to take a second test 5 days after their first test after arriving to Barbados.
 Additional Information: Discover Barbados

-Before arrival, visitors must: complete an online Embarkation/Disembarkation (ED) card; submit a self-health declaration form 72 hours prior to travel; wear a mask on the flight to Aruba; and take a PCR COVID-19 test within 72 hours before travelling (depending on your U.S. state of residency) and to upload the test results within 12 hours of departure to a new digital platform or bring their test proof with them.
+Before arrival, visitors must: complete an online Embarkation/Disembarkation (ED) card; submit a self-health declaration form 72 hours prior to travel; wear a mask on the flight to Aruba; and take a PCR COVID-19 test within 72 hours before travelling and to upload the test results within 12 hours of departure to a new digital platform or bring their test proof with them.
 Aruba also requires all travelers to purchase a healthcare policy upon entering Aruba.
 Additional Information: Aruba Tourism Authority

 Those traveling to St. Lucia from the United States are required to provide a negative result from a Covid-19 PCR test, taken within seven days of travel.
 Visitors must also complete a Pre-Arrival Registration form — and travel with a printed, completed form.
 Additional Information: St. Lucia Tourism